 Anxiety Toolbox

-Anxiety Toolbox is a three-part series designed to help you better recognize your anxiety symptoms and triggers and learn strategies for coping with and reducing your anxiety.
-CAPS created this series because anxiety and stress are the top reasons students seek help from us, and there are some basic facts and tools related to anxiety management that can be very effective.
-This series, offered multiple times in fall, winter, and spring quarters, is grounded primarily in cognitive-behavioral science and includes practical tools you can start using right away.
+Anxiety Toolbox is a three-part series designed to help you recognize your anxiety symptoms and triggers, and learn strategies for coping with and reducing anxiety.
+CAPS created this series because anxiety and stress are the top reasons students seek help, and there are simple, effective tools for managing anxiety.

-Students must sign up for this series (rather than dropping in) and attend all three sessions.
-To learn more and/or to sign up, call CAPS during business hours at (831) 459-2628.
+Students must sign up for the series and attend all three sessions.
+To learn more or sign up, call CAPS during business hours at (831) 459-2628.

 Anxiety Toolbox Sessions